-This is named after the inventor of the Spitfire.
-Mitchell was born in Butt Lane, in 1895, and educated at Hanley High School.
+This pub is named after the inventor of the Spitfire.
+Reginald Mitchell was born in 1895, in Butt Lane, and educated at Hanley High School.
 He died at an early age, before the most famous of his military designs flew on official action in World War II.
 A statue of Mitchell stands outside the city museum.

 Text about The Reginald Mitchell.

 The text reads: Outside the City Museum stands a statue of the aircraft designer Reginald Mitchell.
 Born in Butt Lane, 1895, he is best remembered for his legendary aeroplane Spitfire.